i-ninte/grad-agent/README.md

 An autonomous MCP agent that helps you apply to fully funded MS and PhD programs.

+**Discover and draft**

-- Discovers professors on arXiv in your research areas
+- Discovers professors on arXiv in your research areas, or deadline-driven per program (`run_program_batch`)
-- Verifies each candidate is actually faculty (Semantic Scholar, h-index, papers)
+- Verifies each candidate is actually faculty (Semantic Scholar h-index, papers, affiliation), deduplicated by canonical authorId
+- Filters by region (`target_regions: [US, Canada]` in your profile; keyword table + homepage TLD + LLM fallback)
 - Scrapes their lab page for a recruiting signal + email address
-- Matches them to your strongest shipped project
+- Matches them to your strongest shipped project (tag overlap + TF-IDF semantic layer + learned response-rate bias)
-- Drafts a specific, fact-checked cold email (Claude Haiku authors + verifies claims against paper abstracts)
+- Drafts a specific, fact-checked cold email: Claude Haiku writes a hook spanning the prof's recent papers, then a second call verifies every claim against the abstracts and rewrites anything unsupported
+- Scores each draft 1 to 10 for fit, with a one-line reason, so you can triage in seconds

+**Learn and follow through**

+- Detects professor replies via read-only IMAP and tags the log automatically
+- Learns from outcomes: projects that earn replies rank up in future matching (`outcome_report` shows what works)
+- Drafts follow-up nudges for profs silent 10+ days; never nudges the same prof twice
+- Generates an interview prep one-pager when a prof replies: their papers summarised, likely questions, your talking points

+**Track everything**

-- Compiles a per-school SOP to PDF (LaTeX)
+- Compiles per-school SOPs to PDF (LaTeX), versioned so no draft is ever overwritten
-- Tracks everything in xlsx: outreach, LOR requests, program deadlines
+- Tracks outreach, LOR requests, program deadlines, and external scholarships (Mastercard, Commonwealth, Fulbright, Rhodes, and more) in xlsx/yaml
-- Emails every draft to your inbox for review; nothing is sent to a professor without you
+- Emails every draft to your inbox for review; nothing is ever sent to a professor without you

 Runs as a stdio MCP server for Claude Code / Claude Desktop / any MCP client, or as a plain CLI.